-If you’re living in France, take the time to explore the small towns and the big cities alike as they celebrate French history and myth with spectacular festivals.
-There’s no better time to learn the smaller idiosyncrasies of local French culture than during the burst of a colourful festival.
+If you’re living in France, take the time to explore the small towns and the big cities alike.
+They all celebrate French history and myth with spectacular festivals.
+There’s no better time to learn the smaller idiosyncrasies of local French culture than during a colorful festival.
 France’s top festivals celebrate everything from kites to citrus fruit to opera to lights.
 Immerse yourself in French culture with this pick of top 10 French festivals.

 1. Berck Sur Mer Kite Festival

 Giant pigs (and crabs, whales, lizards, and assorted cartoon figures) really might fly in the skies high above the vast expanses of sand at the Berck-Sur-Mer International Kite Festival.
 Wrap up warm and get yourself a good place on the sand dunes to watch experts from all over the world compete against the wind and each other.

 For two weeks every spring, oranges and lemons take over Menton, the Cité des Citrons (City of Lemons).
 There are parades of fruit-covered floats by day; by night, you’ll see 10-meter statues and models made from citrus in the Biovès Gardens.
 You can buy locally made drinks, jams, soaps, perfumes – all made from lemons, of course.

 Watch a French or world premiere of a new musical or theatrical production in the historic courtyard of the Pope’s Palace and elsewhere in the city of Avignon.
 The Festival of Avignon is known as the ‘IN’ because another Festival of Avignon, known as the ‘OFF’, which is an alternative festival of independent theatre companies runs alongside it.

 www.festival-avignon.com | www.avignonleoff.com